 Overview of iCloud services

-iCloud Photo Stream might still be in its humble beginnings, but the photo sharing service has already shown robust capabilities when it comes communal albums.
-Once properly set up, the cloud-based service allows users to access their photos on any iCloud-enabled device, ditching the need for active downloads and allowing users to share photo albums with one another via iCloud.
-It also stores photos in iCloud for 30 days and currently supports JPEG, TIFF, PNG and most RAW formats, while remaining immune to the 5MB cap other services within the suite must adhere to.
+Photos has been around for a while now, and it’s only gotten more useful and feature-rich since its inception.
+Once properly set up, the cloud-based service allows you to access your photos on any iCloud-enabled device, ditching the need for active downloads and allowing users to share photos and videos with one another via iCloud.
+It can also store 1,000 of your most recent photos in iCloud for 30 days and currently supports JPEG, RAW, PNG, GIF, TIFF, and MP4, while remaining immune to the 5GB cap other services within the suite must adhere to.

-If using an iOS-compatible device, enable Photo Stream by accessing the main iCloud options within the settings panel, clicking the Photos option and toggling on the My Photo Stream and Photo Sharing options.
-Mac users will want to to access the various iCloud services within the System Preferences panel and select the checkbox directly left of Photo Stream, while PC users merely need to select the checkbox directly left of Photos within in the iCloud Control Panel.
+If using an iOS-compatible device, enable Photos by accessing the iCloud options within Settings, clicking the Photos option and toggling on the My Photo Stream and iCloud Photo Sharing options.
+Mac users will want to to access the various iCloud services within the System Preferences panel and select the checkbox directly left of Photos, while PC users merely need to select the checkbox directly left of Photos within in the iCloud Control Panel.
 PC users can adjust Photo Stream options by clicking the Options button to the right of the Photo Stream checkbox.

-If using an iOS-compatible device, enable Find my iPhone by accessing the main iCloud options within the settings panel and toggling on the Find my iPhone option or a similar version thereof.
+If using an iOS-compatible device, enable Find my iPhone by accessing the iCloud options within Settings and toggling on the Find my iPhone option near the bottom of the list.
 Mac users will want to access the various iCloud services within the System Preferences panel and select the checkbox directly left of Find my Mac.
 Keep in mind the setup must be done prior to losing the device.

-Once you’ve lost your device, access the main iCloud Web interface and login with your Apple ID and password.
-Afterward, click the Find My iPhone button in the bottom-left corner, click the green Devices option at the top of the page and select your device from the resulting drop-down menu.
+Once you’ve lost your device, access the main iCloud Web interface and log in with your Apple ID and password.
+Afterwards, click the Find My iPhone button in the bottom-left corner, click the green Devices option at the top of the page and select your device from the resulting drop-down menu.
 Once you’ve chosen your device, additional options for forcing your device to play a sound, initiating Lost Mode and remotely wiping the device will appear in the top-right corner of the page.
-Alternatively, iOS users can download the Find my iPhone app, login in with their respective Apple credentials and choose their Apple device from the resulting list to perform similar functions.
+Alternatively, iOS users can download the Find my iPhone app, log in with their respective Apple credentials and choose their Apple device from the resulting list to perform similar functions.
+If you have Family Sharing set up, a member of your Family group can also locate your missing device.

-Despite it’s $25 price tag, iTunes Match is a step in the right direction.
-Once properly set up, the software is convenient and effortless, allowing users to store up 25,000 songs in the cloud and providing a simple means of accessing and downloading said content on any iOS or Mac OS X device.
+Despite the $25/year price tag, iTunes Match is a step in the right direction.
+Once properly set up, the software is convenient and effortless, allowing users to store up to 25,000 songs in the cloud and providing a simple means of accessing and downloading said content on up to 10 iOS or Mac OS X devices.
 The supported file formats are robust, automatically upgrading songs matched by the iTunes Store to 256 kbps, and service even allows ad-free listening when using iTunes Radio.
 Google Music and Amazon’s Cloud Player offer similar services, but none of them integrate quite as flawlessly in the iCloud ecosystem as iTunes Match.

 Begin by updating or obtaining the latest version of iTunes for Windows or Mac OS X. If using Windows, click the main iTunes preferences icon in the top-left corner, select iTunes Store from the resulting drop-down menu, followed by the Turn on iTunes Match option.
 Afterward, click the blue subscribe button, sign in with your Apple credentials and follow the on-screen instructions to verify payment options and agree to the iTunes Match Terms and Conditions.
 A status indicator will appear charting iTunes’ progress as it scans, matches and uploads any unmatched songs to the cloud with additional updates available via the Update iTunes Match option located in the main iTunes Store drop-down menu.